-In fact, I find that because they’re not cooked in dirty cooking grease like at a restaurant, they taste much bettter!
-There’s nothing between you and that REAL mozzarella cheese flavor – and no grease soaked up or dripping to make a mess, either.
+In fact, I find that because they’re not cooked in dirty cooking grease like at a restaurant, they taste much better!
+There’s nothing between you and that REAL mozzarella cheese flavor – and no grease soaked into them or dripping to make a mess, either.

 Clean up & last notes